droosma/blog/content/post/exploring-opentelemetry/index.md

 ### Logging

-While the logging signal isn't as mature, there aren't as many open-source systems supporting it yet.

-I've managed to utilize [Loki](https://grafana.com/oss/loki/) for this purpose, albeit I lack extensive experience with it, so please correct me if you spot any inaccuracies.
+The logging signal specification was among the last to stabilize in the OpenTelemetry project, happening on the [11th of may 2022](https://github.com/open-telemetry/opentelemetry-proto/commit/d6481eac0579c32ba4f58ee4de9ce0dd29021462).
+During most of my explorations with OpenTelemetry, many systems implementing the specification were yet to support this feature.
+I've only utilized the logging signal in a production environment once, and during that period, didn't spend much time operating a local logging system.
+However, while preparing this article, I managed to successfully use [Loki](https://grafana.com/oss/loki/) as an export target for logging.

-Initially, we need to include the Loki docker image in the `docker-compose.yml` file:
+Like the other signals, we need to include the Loki docker image in the `docker-compose.yml` file:

 ```yaml
 otel-collector: